 We strongly recommend archiving all messages that have been seen that do not require further action.
 You can use the checkboxes to the left to select which messages to archive, then use the X button in the upper left to archive those checked messages.

 The Appointment Confirmations Inbox is structured very similarly to the SMS Inbox, with a few additions.
 You'll note that there is an "In PMS" column with green checkboxes.
-This pulls from MacPractice.
-If an appointment has been set to a status of Confirmed, you'll see the checkbox in the "In PMS" column to reflect that the appointment has been confirmed.
+This indicates whether the Reminder Status option in the MacPractice Schedule is displaying.
+Keep in mind that the Appointment Status in MacPractice is not updated, just the Reminder Status for the purposes of Reminder colors.

 MP Engage is able to parse confirmation responses and automatically mark an appointment as confirmed if the following is received from that confirmation prompt: Y, Yes, OK, okay, confirm, confirmed, and "si" (Spanish for yes).
 However, MP Engage does not recognize emojis.

 If you receive a confirmation response that doesn't fall within this range, such as "I'll be there", you'll need to check the Appointment in the leftmost column, and then use the Pencil Icon in the upper left hand corner.
-The Pencil Icon is "Confirm in PMS", which marks the appointment as confirmed in the Portal, and will mark the appointment as confirmed in MacPractice.
+The Pencil Icon is "Confirm in PMS", which marks the appointment as confirmed in the Portal, and will mark the Appointment's Reminder Status as confirmed in MacPractice.
+Keep in mind that the Appointment Status in MacPractice is not updated, just the Reminder Status for the purposes of Reminder colors.

 Much like the SMS Inbox, we strongly recommend that you archive all appointment confirmation messages once they are resolved.
 You'll need to check this periodically to ensure that you are handling responses as needed.
 You can absolutely archive replies to confirmations that indicate they will not be showing to an appointment, although you will need to address this change in MacPractice's schedule.